mpokorny/h2odb/README.md

 H2Odb
 =====

 A simple program for loading water analysis records into a database.
+Probably useful only to the hydrogeology group at the New Mexico Bureau of Geology, at best.

 Installation
 ------------